Skip Navigation

 Overview

-The program provides reimbursements for up to $5,000 annually ($2,500 each for married couples filing separately) to employees who pay for dependent care.
+In July of 2025, the program was expanded to allow families to put more pre-tax earnings away to pay for child care.
+DCAP provides reimbursements for up to $7,500 annually ($3,750 each for married couples filing separately) to employees who pay for dependent care.
 Employees are then allowed to deduct these dependent care expenses from their paycheck on a pre-tax basis, which can include an employer contribution.

 Top